ivyjs/docs/installation.md

 After thats done, `ivy` command is going to be available globaly on your system.
 To create a new project, run the command `ivy new {project name}`, for example `ivy new example` will create a new folder called `example` which contains the fresh setup of ivy project.

+## Running app

+For the development we would recommand something like `nodemon` package from npm, which will run auto restart on detected change.
+To run the application, use `node .`.
+After that, application is available on the `port` you setted in config/`.env`, by default its `3000`, so hit the `http://localhost:3000/` to see the homepage.